Bedlington and Dandie Dinmont Terriers

 A race of short legged terriers answering the description of Dandie Dinmont was kept by the farmers on the Scottish side of the Border Region before the end of the 1700's.
-These terriers were hardy enough to be used on any animal from the weasel family which includes not only stoats and polecats, but also otters and badgers.
+These terriers were sufficiently hardy to hunt any animal from the weasel family which includes not only stoats and polecats, but also otters and badgers.
 From these earliest times the Dandie was required to have 'a long, low weasley body', words that remain in the breed standard to this day.

 Mustard and Pepper Dandie Dinmonts c 1900

 .. it was well known that Border farmers and others kept a hardy race of short-legged terriers, answering to the description of the Dandie Dinmont, even before the end of the 1700's.
 They assisted the hounds to kill otters, and were hardy enough to destroy foxes in their holes... notwithstanding their short legs and long bodies, were fairly active and as hard as nails.

 Although the original Dandie was smaller than the modern one, perhaps in an endeavour to obtain greater bone as well as larger heads with stronger jaws, heavier bodies were also produced.
 So the short legs became entrenched in the breed, as did the long strong body shaped like the weasel he was bred to hunt.